-- Farmland preservation credit Did you receive farmland preservation credit in 2016?
+- Farmland preservation credit Did you receive farmland preservation credit in 2017?
 If so, the total amount is taxable by Wisconsin.
-Include on line 15 any portion of your farmland preservation credit from Schedule FC which wasn't included as income on your federal return. - Addition required for certain credits If you claimed any of the credits listed in (a) through (k), you must include on line 15 the amount of your credit computed for 2016.
+Include on line 15 any portion of your farmland preservation credit from Schedule FC which wasn't included as income on your federal return. - Addition required for certain credits If you claimed any of the credits listed in (a) through (L), you must include on line 15 the amount of your credit computed for 2017.
 The amount of your credit is income and must be reported on Form 1NPR, even if you cannot take the full credit this year and must carry part of it forward or if the credit is refundable.
-(Note Credits that you receive from a partnership or tax-option corporation will be accounted for when you make the modifications described on page 15 for tax-option (S) corporations and partnerships.)
+(Note: Credits that you receive from a partnership or tax-option corporation will be accounted for when you make the modifications described on page 22 for tax-option (S) corporations and partnerships.)

-Include the following credits computed for 2016:
+Include the following credits computed for 2017:

 - (a) Enterprise zone jobs credit

 - (b) Development zones credit

 - (c) Technology zone credit

 - (d) Manufacturing investment credit

 - (e) Economic development tax credit

 - (f) Jobs tax credit

 - (g) Community rehabilitation program credit

 - (h) Research credit

-- (i) Manufacturing and agriculture credit (see Exception below)
+- (i) Manufacturing and agriculture credit (see Exception on page 25)

 - (j) Capital investment credit

 - (k) Business development credit

+- (L) Electronics and information technology manufacturing zone credit

-Exception The amount of manufacturing and agriculture credit computed for 2015 must be added to income on your 2016 Wisconsin income tax return.
-This is the amount from line 16 of your 2015 Schedule MA-A or MA-M.
+Exception The amount of manufacturing and agriculture credit computed for 2016 must be added to income on your 2017 Wisconsin income tax return.
+This is the amount from line 16 of your 2016 Schedule MA-A or MA-M.